 Daniel T. Lemaitre has served on our Board of Directors since April 2011, and is a member of our Compensation Committee and Audit Committee.
 Currently, Mr. Lemaitre is the Chief Executive Officer of White Pine Medical, a venture-backed medical device start-up company, and has served in that capacity since June 2009.
 Prior to White Pine Medical, Mr. Lemaitre served as the President and Chief Executive Officer of CoreValve, a privately-held company focused on percutaneous aortic valve replacement, from April 2008 until its acquisition by Medtronic, Inc., a publicly-traded medical device company, in April 2009.
 From 2005 until March 2008, Mr. Lemaitre was a Senior Vice President at Medtronic, where he led the company's strategic planning and corporate development.
 Prior to joining Medtronic, Mr. Lemaitre spent 28 years as an investment analyst in the medical device field.
 This included 18 years with SG Cowen, where he was a managing director and led the healthcare research team, and six years with Merrill Lynch.
 Mr. Lemaitre holds a B.A. in Economics from Bethany College and an M.B.A. from Bowling Green State University.
-Mr. Lemaitre also currently serves on the board of directors of Endologix, Inc. (NASDAQ: ELGX) as its lead independent director, on the board of directors of Mitralign, a privately-held medical device company, on the board of directors as chairman of the audit committee of NDC, a privately-held company, and as the Chairman of Bioventus LLC, a privately-held medical device company.
-Mr. Lemaitre's extensive business, managerial, executive and leadership experience in the medical device industry, including having served as chief executive officer of a medical device company and as senior vice president of one of the world's leading medical technology companies, as well as his current experience as a director of a publicly-traded medical device company.
-These skills and experience, as well as his financial and accounting skills and expertise, qualify him to serve as one of our directors and as an "aud
+Mr. Lemaitre also currently serves on the board of directors of Endologix, Inc. (NASDAQ: ELGX) as its lead independent director, on the board of directors of Mitralign, a privatelyheld medical device company, on the board of directors and as chairman of the audit committee of NDC, a privately-held company, and as the Chairman of Bioventus LLC, a privately-held medical device company.
+Mr. Lemaitre's extensive business, managerial, executive and leadership experience in the medical device industry, including having served as chief executive officer of a medical device company and as senior vice president of one of the world's leading medical technology companies, as well as his current experience as a director of a publicly-traded medical device company bring to our Board of Directors a meaningful understanding of our business and industry and valuable skills related to strategic planning for a public company.
+These skills and experience, as well as his financial and accounting skills and expertise, qualify him to serve as one of our directors and as an "audit committee financial expert" on our Audit Committee.